QData/TextAttack/README.md

 ### Attack Recipes

 We include attack recipes which build an attack such that only one command line argument has to be passed.
 To run an attack recipes, run `python -m textattack --recipe [recipe_name]`
-Currently, we include six recipes, all synonym substitution-based.

 The first are for classification and entailment attacks:
 - **textfooler**: Greedy attack with word importance ranking (["Is Bert Really Robust?"
 (Jin et al., 2019)](https://arxiv.org/abs/1907.11932)).